Fenu24/mercury/README.md

 More specifically, the Yarkovsky effect is added to the gravitational vector field, and the spin-axis evolution due to the YORP effect is integrated together with the orbital dynamics.
 Technical details of the equations and of the implementation can be found in the paper

-" ", M. Fenucci and B. Novakovic, Serbian Astronomical Journal
+" ", M. Fenucci and B. Novaković, Serbian Astronomical Journal

 If you publish results using this version of the integrator, please reference the package using the above paper.